While anyone is at risk for depression, certain factors can increase your likelihood of developing the mental illness.

-Early childhood experience
+Early childhood experiences

-Traumatic experiences during childhood have been linked to an increased risk of
+Traumatic experiences during childhood have been linked to an increased risk of depression.
+These experiences include:

-- Death of a parent
+- The death of a parent

 - Physical, sexual or emotional abuse

 Ongoing stress (e.g. as a result of divorce, unemployment, financial strain, illness or strained relationships) is a common cause of depression in adults.